 To prepare Sheer Khurma, you'll need the following ingredients:

-- Mixed Nuts (Almonds, Cashews, Pistachios): Add crunch and richness.
+- Mixed Nuts (Almonds, Cashews, Pistachios): for crunch and richness.
+I sliver them thin so you get a bit of nut in every spoonful.

-- Saffron Strands (Optional): Enhance color and flavor
+- Saffron Strands (Optional): Gives the khurma a gorgeous golden color and a subtle richness.

 Step-by-Step Instructions